wearetechnative/awesome-flake-parts/README.md

 ## Blog Posts

 - [Refactoring My Infrastructure As Code Configurations](https://not-a-number.io/2025/refactoring-my-infrastructure-as-code-configurations/) - About a migration from host-centric to feature centric nixos configuration.
-- [The Dendritic Pattern](https://github.com/mightyiam/dendritic) - Nix flake-parts usage pattern in which every Nix file is a flake-parts module.

 ## Flake Modules